Who do we trust in the storm?

-Walking through this life, we see people in crowded stores, we read people’s facebook messages, we encounter people in cars, trains, planes, planes, everywhere.
+Walking through this life, we see people in crowded stores, we read people’s Facebook messages, we encounter people in cars, trains, planes, planes, everywhere.
 This world is a crowded world.
 But what do we see?
 Do we see people we envy?
 “Boy, that girl seems to have it all together”….”Why can’t I be like that guy, he has it made in the shade, handsome, awesome car, motorcycle, great relationship, I wanna be like that guy”.
 But what we don’t see is what is beyond the surface.
 Perhaps this is why depression, anxiety, suicide, and mental illness is rampant?
 People become “two dimensional” meaning we are viewing others only through a two dimensional lens.
 But are they really?

 The fact is, everybody has problems, even if they don’t look like it, speak about it, or write about it on social media.
-People are real, three dimensional beings with real problems that can encompass physical, mental, emotional, relational, etc. So where do we turn when we have a problem?
+People are real, three-dimensional beings with real problems that can encompass physical, mental, financial, emotional, relational, etc. So where do we turn when we have a problem?
 To whom do we turn when something is going wrong in our life?
-Do we run to Social media looking for a sympathetic word?
+Do we run to social media looking for a sympathetic word?
 Good luck with that!
 I’ve found that on many social media sites, people are RUTHLESS.
 They speak with anonymity, so pretty much anything goes.
-Phrases like “GKY” or “GKYS” show up (Go kill yourself), people will and do respond with horrible, mean tweets, facebook messages, and the like just because they can.
-It almost seems like the suffering of others is somehow gratifying to them.
-The love of MANY has truly waxed cold.
-Bullycide is now a real thing, where teenagers and people of all ages are literally being “bullied” to death.
-There have always been bullies who say mean things about people, but now, they have the ability to completely SHRED someone’s character on Social media, destroying a person’s standing with others, and creating an atmosphere of ridicule, isolation, etc. To a young person, this is EVERYTHING!
+Phrases like “GKY” or “GKYS” show up (Go kill yourself), people will and do respond with horrible, mean tweets, Facebook messages, and the like just because they can.
+It is almost like the suffering of others is gratifying to them.

 Where do we turn when we have nowhere to go, when anxiety is at its peak, when panic attacks are the norm, when we have that cancer diagnosis, that horrible health scare of Multiple Sclerosis, autoimmune disorder, etc?
 What about a mental illness, voices telling us that we’ll never amount to anything.
 Does anybody care?